 Urgent alert regarding Michigan Auto Insurance No-Fault changes

-You have probably heard about changes to the Michigan No-Fault law but may not realize that you will be impacted when the majority of this law takes effect on July 2, 2020.
-You may also be unaware that some portions of the reform law have already taken effect.
+You have probably heard about changes to the Michigan No-Fault law but may not realize how it impacts you since the changes took effect July 2, 2020.
 It’s critical you understand what these changes will mean to you and your auto insurance policy.
 If you have questions or wish to discuss options, call MDA Insurance at (800) 860-2272 and speak with one of our personal lines agents as soon as possible.
 You can also read the latest updates on the State of Michigan website: michigan.gov/autoinsurance.

 You were notified by your carrier of the changes that have already taken effect.
 Most notably, the law significantly changed the Order of Priority which determines to whom and how PIP (Personal Injury Protection) coverage applies under an auto insurance policy.
 PIP is the portion of your auto policy that provides medical, rehabilitation and other related benefits.

 Pursuant to these changes under the new law, drivers or occupants of a private passenger vehicle are no longer covered for PIP unless they are a named insured on the policy, the spouse of the named insured, or a resident relative of the named insured or spouse.
 PIP coverage no longer extends to relatives not living in the household of the named insured (unless away at school) or to a non-relative who resides in the household of the named insured even if listed as a driver on the named insured’s policy.
 If either of these two situations apply to you, you must CONTACT OUR OFFICE IMMEDIATELY.

 Additionally, any uninsured occupants must now pursue coverage through the MACP and would have a maximum limit of $250,000.
 The policy carried by the owner or driver no longer provides PIP coverage to uninsured occupants.